EV Charging Cost in Colorado (2026)

 Is charging an EV cheap in Colorado?+−

-Yes, Colorado is below the US average of 16.5¢/kWh, so home charging is cheaper here than in most states, and far cheaper than gas.
-A 28-mpg gas car costs about 11¢ a mile.
+Yes.
+Colorado is below the US average of 16.5¢/kWh, so home charging is cheaper here than in most states, and far cheaper than gas.
+A 28-mpg gas car costs about 11¢ a mile; charging in Colorado runs about 4.4¢.

 What does public fast charging cost in Colorado?+−

-Public DC fast charging typically runs 40–50¢/kWh across the US, roughly three times a home rate.
+Public DC fast charging typically runs 40–50¢/kWh across the US, about 2.5 times a typical home rate.
 It is fine for road trips and expensive as a routine.
-Home charging on Colorado’s 15.3¢ rate is far cheaper.
+Home charging on Colorado’s 15.3¢ rate is the cheaper habit.

 Is it cheaper to charge an EV or buy gas in Colorado?+−